Regularity thresholds for anomalous dissipation and related phenomena in passive scalars: Consequences of the DiPerna-Lions theory

 which will be our interpretation of the ensemble average in Yaglom's law (following \cite{DuchonRobert2000,Eyink2003}).
 Note that, when $v$ has the renormalization property, the spherical averages $S (\theta_\varepsilon, v,r)$ for the solutions $\theta_\varepsilon$ of \eqref{e:parabolic} converge to the spherical averages $S(\theta,v,r)$ for the unique bounded solution of \eqref{e:transport}.

-The following theorem establishes the failure of the Yaglom law in the corresponding interpretation, under the conditions of Theorem \ref{t:no-anomaly-2} or Theorem \ref{t:no-anomaly-3}.
+The following theorem establishes the failure of the Yaglom law in the corresponding interpretation, under the condition that $v$ satisfies the renormalization property (and thus almost surely for the random vector fields of Theorem \ref{t:no-anomaly-2} or Theorem \ref{t:no-anomaly-3}.

-\begin{theorem} Let $v$ be a vector field which satisfies the conditions of Theorem \ref{t:no-anomaly-2} (in the two-dimensional case) or Theorem \ref{t:no-anomaly-3} (in the three-dimensional case).
-Then, for $\mathbb{P}$-almost every $v$, if $\theta$ is the (unique) bounded solution of the transport equation \eqref{e:transport} with initial data $\theta_{in} \in L^\infty (\mathbb{T}^d)$, we have
+\begin{theorem} Assume $v$ is a (not necessarily autonomous) divergence-free vector field which satisfies the DiPerna-Lions renormalization property.
+Then, if $\theta$ is the (unique) bounded solution of the transport equation \eqref{e:transport} with initial data $\theta_{in} \in L^\infty (\mathbb{T}^d)$, we have

 in the sense of distributions. \end{theorem}

 \begin{proof} Following \cite{Novack2024,BoutrosTiti2025}, we introduce a $C^\infty$ nonincreasing function $\psi : \mathbb{R} \rightarrow \mathbb{R}$ which we require to satisfy the following two conditions